scottdurow/building-power-apps-js-webresources/Part 2 - Webpack.md

 ```

 If you use `commonjs` (the default), then any import/exports will be converted to code that webpack will not be use to tree shake.
+**IMPORTANT:** You will only see tree shaking happen when you do a production build of your code - the development build will not remove un-used exports.

 > **Note:** Tree shaking will only have a significant effect on your bundle size if you are using very large libraries that have many components that you are not using, or if your TypeScript code contains large amounts of redundant exports that are not used.